 Put random hooks throughout your van.
 We have small hooks throughout the van that hold things from keys when we are parked, hats, towels to dry, and more.
 A simple and easy van life hack that can be implemented at any time when you are on the road, but one that will prove to be beneficial!

 #12 DIY Mattress

-Is your bed custom sized?
+Is your bed custom-sized?
 A memory foam mattress can easily be cut to suit the specifications of any bed you decide you want to create.
-Alternatively you can hit up your local foam store for custom pieces and sew your own covers to fit.
-PRO TIP: Wash the cover material before to cut it to size, or you will have a challenge fitting your matress into the matress covers every laundry day…trust us.
+Alternatively, you can hit up your local foam store for custom pieces and sew your own covers to fit.
+PRO TIP: Wash the cover material before cutting it to size or you will have a challenge fitting your mattress into the mattress covers every laundry day…trust us.